Rosemary Mustard Grilled Chicken

 If you’re not that experienced at making chicken breasts on the grill, check out my post on How to Make Juicy Grilled Chicken Breasts!

-How to Make Rosemary Mustard Grilled Chicken:
+How to make Rosemary Mustard Grilled Chicken:

-(Scroll down for complete recipe including nutritional information.)
+(Scroll down for complete printable recipe including nutritional information.)

 - Whisk together marinade ingredients.